conveyordata/data-product-portal/README.md

 Our goal is to bridge the gap between data governance, data platforms and data catalogs and provide a 360 view of all ongoing data initiatives that is easy to understand by everybody.

+To read more about it, please checkout our [announcement blogpost](https://hubs.li/Q02DGGpR0)

 ## Who is it for?

 The Data Product Portal is designed for data teams within businesses that aim to build their own use cases in a